Preparation

 Canning.
 At the end of the Heather Hwy we back tracked a little way down the Old Gunbarrell Hwy

-with good water. (we need to invest in heavy duty tent pegs!), Carnegie Station (only cattle and
+good water. (we need to invest in heavy duty tent pegs!), Carnegie Station (only cattle and only flies

-we put in enough plus a little spare to get to Kunawarritji where we
+put in enough plus a little spare to get to Kunawarritji where we knew

 Sand Dunes

-about 250Km from Wiluna.
-At first we made sure we had enough momentum but this gave a
+250Km from Wiluna.
+At first we made sure we had enough momentum but this gave a rather wild ride

 Kunawarritji